 Signature Types and Proxy Wallets

-signature_type=0 means EOA is the funder — simple. signature_type=1 means proxy wallet for magic/email logins. signature_type=2 is a different proxy flavor.
+signature_type=0 means EOA is the funder — simple. signature_type=1 means proxy wallet for magic/email logins. signature_type=2 means the Gnosis Safe proxy that browser-wallet web users get.
 When to use each, and the funder address trap that bites every new Polymarket integration.

-Polymarket supports three signature types.
-Two of them are for proxy wallets used by email-login users.
+Polymarket supports three main signature types.
+Two of them are for the proxy wallets that web users get — one flavor for email/magic-link logins, one for browser-wallet logins.
 One of them is for programmatic bots with direct private keys.
 Getting the wrong one produces signature errors that do not name the problem.

 The Three Types